massgravel/massgrave.dev/index.md

 **Microsoft Activation Scripts (MAS)**

-A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, fewer antivirus detection, and user-friendliness.
+A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, fewer antivirus detections, and user-friendliness.

 ------------------------------------------------------------------------